sandrocaputo/novafieldcheckboxes/README.md

-# NOTE: Currently only works with relations when updating a Model.
+# NOTE: Currently only works with relations and only when updating a Model.

 # Laravel Nova Checkboxes Field